ibm-cloud-docs/cis/logpush.md

 * Make sure to [enable log retention](/docs/cis?topic=cis-logpull#log-retention) before you use Logpush.
 * If using Cloud Object Storage, you must have a Cloud Object Storage instance with a bucket that has **Object Writer** access that is granted to IBM Cloud account `cislogp@us.ibm.com`.
 This enables CIS to write request logs to the Cloud Object Storage bucket.{: cli}{: api}
 * The data from Logpush is the same as that from [Logpull](/docs/cis?topic=cis-logpull#logpull).
 However, unlike Logpull, which allows you to download request logs, Logpush enables you to push the request logs to IBM Cloud Logs or a Cloud Object Storage bucket.
-* Range and firewall event logs are not included in HTTP/HTTPS logs and require separate jobs.
+* Range and firewall event logs (DNS logs) are not included in HTTP/HTTPS logs and require separate jobs.
 These jobs can be sent to the same destination.
 However, when using Cloud Object Storage, you'll need to specify a different path.
 * Logpush uses publicly accessible HTTPS endpoints for Cloud Object Storage, ensuring the log data is encrypted while in motion.
 * When sending logs to Splunk, CIS checks the IP address's accessibility and port, and then validates the certificate of the HTTP Receive log source.
 If all parameters are valid, then a Logpush is created.
 The Logpush then begins sending events to the HTTP Event Collector (Splunk).{: api}
 * If your destination is not explicitly supported by CIS, it might still be accessible by Logpush using a Custom HTTP destination.
 This includes your own custom HTTP log servers.{: api}